corbino91/Projects/README.md

 Some details about this repo:

 * I will use C to solve these.
-Why?
-Because I want to learn the language quickly.
-* I have no interest in making games, so I'm excluding those from the list below.
-* I'm not interested in networking, so I *might* skip all (or some) of them.
 * The projects will not be made in the order posted.
 * I may not be able to complete all of them.
 * My method of solving them may not be the best.
 If you do not like my algorithm(s), please add a comment for the file/commit or open an issue, and I'll try to improve.

 I will link to each project that I complete.
-Some will be in this same repo, some bigger ones will have dedicated repos.

-To get started, fork this repo, delete this README and rename [*README-scratch.md*](https://github.com/thekarangoel/Projects/blob/master/README-scratch.md) to *README.md*.

-**Note**: I have't read any problem while creating this repo.
-I'll read them as I start solving the problems.
-Hence, there is no prior filtering of problems.
-Keeps things spicy. :)

 ===============================

 Numbers